garlandxie/mw_seedbanks/README.md

   - AnalysisScripts: The commands in these scripts generate the results in the Rmarkdown report
 - Document: contains the master script that reproduces the Results of your project by executing all the other scripts, in the correct order
 - Output
-  -  DataAppendixOutput: Contains files with figures, tables and other output presented in the Data Appendix
+  -  DataAppendixOutput: contains files with figures, tables and other output presented in the Data Appendix
   -  Contains files with figures, tables, and other output presented in your report